weaponsforge/send-email/README.md

 - Runs test scripts defined in `*.test.ts` files with coverage.
 - Spawns a local report-like website showing each test's real-time status and coverage using vitest-ui
-- This script is similar to the vitest **`npm run dev`** script that watches for changes in the `*.test.ts` files but displays the result logs in the local website rather than the command line.
+- This script is similar to the vitest **`npm run dev`** script that watches for changes in the `*.test.ts` files but displays the result logs and coverage details in the local website rather than the command line.

 ### `npm run report:view`